keptn/lifecycle-toolkit/docs/content/en/docs/tasks/_index.md

 ---
 title: Tasks
-description: This section of the documentation describes how to do individual tasks with Keptn.
+description: This section of the documentation describes how to do individual tasks with Keptn
 icon: concepts
 layout: quickstart
 weight: 40